AntonioIDeTIC/AFAS-YOLOv8/README.md

 <p align="justify">
 The augmentation process carried out in this work was possible using <a href="https://docs.roboflow.com/datasets/image-augmentation" target="_blank">Roboflow augmentation tool</a>.

-All functions developed for this project are organized in the code folder.
+The methods developed for this project are organized in the code folder.
 Here’s a summary of key files:

 * utils.py: This script includes essential utility methods, such as the Intersection over Union (IoU) calculation and preprocessing routines.
 * segment_example.py: This example script demonstrates image segmentation.
 In the resulting segmentation, the color coding is as follows: